 Hearing someone coming, she turned and pretended to be looking at an old painting.
 The fisherman had a long, grey beard that was blowing in the rain, but his eyes… they mesmerized her.
 Bluer than the ocean, his piercing stare scared her as if he knew what she had done.
 She walked backwards away from it bumping into a crusty, wooden table.

-“May I help you?” a kind voice asked.
-Kate turned and stared into the same blue eyes in the painting.
+“May I help you?”
+Kate turned and stared into the same smiling, blue eyes in the painting.
 “That’s my father” she said.
 Kate stared at her, she was so unusual.
 Her silver hair floated down her face.
 Wrinkles gave her skin character rather than making it look old and she had the most beautiful hands Kate had ever seen.

 Wandering towards the door, Kate pretended to look at several more items before making a beeline.
 A beautiful hand, closed on her arm.
-“Is there something you want to buy child?” she asked kindly again.
+“Is there something you want to buy child?” she said.
 Kate shook her head.

 “Are you sure child?” whispered.
-“Definitely” she retorted rather rudely, pulling her arm away and quickly leaving the shop.
+“Definitely!”
+Pulling her arm away she quickly left the shop.
 The tinkling bell rang in her ears as she left, almost running.

 She couldn’t wait to get home and examine what she had taken.
 Looking over the spoon and bowl she decided that they would make a great set, she washed them and put them in the drainer to dry.
 Taking out the knife she examined it, turning it over in the lamplight.
 Oily colours ran across the silver as if it had a life of its own.
 It felt warm and cold at the same time, alive and flowing.